ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 Returns the ASCII code point of the first character of str.
 The result type is Int32.

 If s is empty, the result is 0.
-If the first character is not an ASCII character or part of the Latin-1 Supplement range of UTF-16, the result is undefined.
+If the first character is not an ASCII character or not part of the Latin-1 Supplement range of UTF-16, the result is undefined.